v12technology/fluxtion/README.md

 </details>

 ### Step 4
-Use the generated SEP in your code/tests
+Use the generated SEP in your code/tests.
 <details>
   <summary>Show me</summary>

+The SEP is the same as using any java source file in your, just code as normal.
 The generated SEP implements the interface [EventHandler](https://github.com/v12technology/fluxtion/blob/master/api/src/main/java/com/fluxtion/runtime/lifecycle/EventHandler.java).
 The application instantiates the SEP (WcProcessor) and sends events for processing by invoking ```EventHandler.onEvent(Event e)``` with a new event.

 ```java
 public class Main {